Julia Kaganskiy

 Julia Kaganskiy (born May 22, 1986) is a New York-based cultural producer.
 She was the founding director of NEW INC, the New Museum's incubator for art, technology, and design, and is known for starting the art, culture, and technology meetup group ArtsTech in 2008.

 Early life

-Kaganskiy was born in Kyiv, Ukraine, where her father was an engineer and her mother worked as a music teacher.
+Kaganskiy was born in Kiev, Ukrainian SSR, Soviet Union (now Kyiv, Ukraine), where her father was an engineer and her mother worked as a music teacher.
 She spent her childhood visiting her great-grandmother's family house in a small village outside of Kyiv.
 At the age of six, her family emigrated to Brooklyn, New York, where her parents encountered initial difficulty due to language barriers.
 After Kaganskiy's parents learned computer programming in the early 1990s, her family established a middle-class household.

 Kaganskiy completed her bachelor's degree in journalism at Emerson College in 2007.

 Career

 In 2008, Kaganskiy started the New York-based arts, culture, and technology meetup group ArtsTech shortly after graduating.
 She subsequently interned at the Museum of Modern Art's digital learning department in 2009, and started to curate pop-up shows for new media art.